Range Map

 Key Features for GA Buyers

 • Turbocharged altitude capability.
-The twin-turbocharged TSIO-550-C holds power to a 25,000-foot service ceiling, well above the naturally aspirated Columbia 300 and on par with the SR22T.
+The twin-turbocharged TSIO-550-C holds power to a 25,000-foot service ceiling, well above the naturally aspirated Columbia 300’s 18,000 feet.

 • Fixed gear, high performance.
 No retractable-gear complexity or insurance penalty, though the 310-hp engine requires a high-performance endorsement.